IABTechLab/uid2docs/docs/getting-started/gs-encryption-decryption.md

 ### Response Example

-For example, a decrypted response to the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) request for an email address in the [preceding example](#request-example), might look like this:
+For example, a decrypted response to the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) request for an email address might look like this:

 ```json
 {